Standard and Custom Objects

 Table names

-Tables are case-sensitive and named ${Provider}_${Object name}
+Tables are case-sensitive and named ${Provider}_${Object name}, e.g. salesforce_Account.

 Table schema